Module control.mongo

 - All AttrDict values will be recursively transformed in ordinary dict values.

-def deleteRecord(self, table, stop=True, **criteria)
+def deleteRecord(self, table, criteria, by)

 -